Sidiq96/Profile-Generator/README.md

 ![screenshot of website](./assets/Screenshot%20of%20the%20team%20generator.png)

 ## Usage
-This application allows the user to create profiles for members by asking a series of questions which then generates a readme file.
+This application allows the user to create profiles for members by asking a series of questions which then generates an HTML file.

 # Credits
 *[W3 School](https://www.w3schools.com/js/default.asp)